keif888/AndroidBotEngine/README.md

 2022-05-13 - 0.3.1.14_beta released.
 Known issues with LDPlayer versions greater than 4.0.76 due to ADB retrieval of FrameBuffer being unstable
+2022-08-07 - 0.4.4.63_beta released.
+Known issues with LDPlayer versions greater than 4.0.76 due to ADB retrieval of FrameBuffer being unstable
+Adds EnterText command, ability within bot engine to start Adhoc Actions (hit A on the keyboard)